 - MBBS, M Sp Med, FRAGP

 Dr Suzanne Williams is the Director of Medical Services at Inala Primary Care and was the medical driving force behind Inala Primary Care’s successful Keeping Kidneys Service.
-In 2016, Sue was the recipient of the Kidney Health Australia ‘Operation Angel’ award in recognition of the significant contributions that she has made to the management of kidney disease in the community.
-Sue’s special interests include chronic disease management and complex comorbidity, geriatrics, paediatrics and the development of innovative models of general practice care delivery.
+In 2016, Sue was the recipient of the Kidney Health Australia ‘Operation Angel’ award in recognition of the significant contributions that she has made to the management of kidney disease in the Community.
+Sue dedicates a portion of her time to the development of innovative models of general practice care delivery.
 Sue’s procedural skills include skin cancer diagnosis and management and excision of skin lesions.
-Outside of work she enjoys trail walking, hiking, sailing, and being an involved and helpful parent to 3 children whose ages span 8 to 22 years.

 - MBBS, FRACGP, B.PHARM